• Skip to primary navigation

 The study will examine environmentally sensitive areas.
 Working with stakeholders, the design team will look at ways to eliminate, minimize or offset potential impacts.

-The northeast portion of the freeway – which will be a key area of study in Phase 2 – will pass through the ecologically sensitive Northeast Swale and Small Swale, close to the extension of Central Avenue/McOrmond Road.
+The northeast portion of the freeway – which was a key area of study in Phase 2 – will pass through the ecologically sensitive Northeast Swale and Small Swale, close to the extension of Central Avenue/McOrmond Road.

 Public Engagement